Before accounting software, people had to do all of their accounting manually, using something called the accounting cycle.

 A quick primer on double-entry accounting

-Double-entry accounting tracks where your money comes from and where it’s going.
+Double-entry accounting (or double-entry bookkeeping) tracks where your money comes from and where it’s going.

 Let’s say your business buys a brand new $3,000 MacBook Pro.

 Under double-entry accounting, you make two entries: one to record the decrease in your cash account (credit) and one to record the increase in your laptops account (debit):

 Run your business long enough, and you’ll accumulate a long list of debits and credits in your company’s ledger, which is a chronological list of all your business’s transactions.